 The biotechnology industry emerged in the 1970s, based largely on the publication of a new recombinant DNA technique, which is a method of making proteins such as human insulin and other therapies in cultured cells under controlled manufacturing conditions.

-Since then biotechnology has created more than 200 new therapies and vaccines, including products to treat cancer, diabetes, HIV/ AIDS and autoimmune disorders.
+Since then biotechnology has created more than 200 new therapies and vaccines, including products to treat cancer, diabetes, HIV/ AIDS, autoimmune disorders, and covid-19.

 Biotechnology is also responsible for hundreds of medical diagnostic tests.